RuijieJ/pren/README.md

 > Ruijie Yan, Liangrui Peng, Shanyu Xiao, Gang Yao

+For now we only provide code for PREN.

 ## Requirements

-- python 3.7.9, pytorch 1.4.0, and torchvision 0.5.0 (other versions may probably work, but didn't being tested)
+- python 3.7.9, pytorch 1.4.0, and torchvision 0.5.0
-- other libaries can be installed by
+- other libraries can be installed by
 ```
 pip install -r requirements.txt
 ```